-I would have continued with it, despite the slightly increased risk, but then a friend suggested fertility awareness as contraception.
+Despite that, I would have continued to take it, except a friend suggested using fertility awareness as contraception.

 I thought it sounded a bit fringe, not like a serious method at all.

 It also felt irresponsible.
 We were both working in the NHS, in public health,

 Stepping away from the pill felt like breaking some unwritten rule.

 But I was curious, and intrigued by the method's feminist history, and there was a certain amount of “what the heck?
 We're planning to have a baby anyway.”

 So I borrowed my friend's book, bought a thermometer, asked her some questions and spoke to my husband.
 Fortunately he was happy to go along with it.

 I was nervous.
 It was all down to me whether it worked or not.
 Where was the nice reassuring drug packaging and the instructions from a doctor and pharmacist?
 The only official-looking gadget I had was a thermometer – not exactly high-tech!